-Post 1978, China saw 17% growth in labour productivity and efficiency, productivity’s share of output growth exceeded 50%.
-Additionally, China undertook “Three Year 10 Million Program”, where the motive of the was to train 10 million laid off workers within 3 years.
-This allowed the trainees to master in specified occupation, enhance their skill set, change their employment method allowing them to be re-employed.
+Post-1978, China saw 17% growth in labor productivity and efficiency, productivity’s share of output growth exceeded 50%.
+Additionally, China undertook the “Three Year 10 Million Program”, where the motive was to train 10 million laid-off workers within 3 years.
+This allowed the trainees to master a specified occupation, enhance their skill set, change their employment method allowing them to be re-employed.
 In addition to this, the government had estimated to train 12.22 million laid-off workers however, ended up training 13.58 million.
-The program has still reaped benefits to China, as per 2014, skilled labour force had risen to more than 165 million, with those classified as highly skilled reaching nearly 48 million.
+The program has still reaped benefits to China, as per 2014, the skilled labor force had risen to more than 165 million, with those classified as highly skilled reaching nearly 48 million.

-Apart from this, government provided parallel training skills to laid-off workers encouraging them to start their own business.
-Under the name of “Starting Your Business” program, government trained workers to build a potential to process and run their own business firstly allowing them to master in a specific field like commerce, tax etc. this only resulted in gradual rise in the number of enterprises which increased to 61% between the training period 1998-2000.
-Furthermore, Chinese government even provided a high skilled workers program allowing an opportunity to further enhance their skills and attain the best training to be able to be highly skilled in a specific field.
-Finally for those that were qualified but unable to fetch a job, they were put through a ‘Vocational Program’ which trained them with vocational skills or a start your business program which was also a value addition for their certification.
+Apart from this, the government-provided parallel training skills to laid-off workers encouraging them to start their own business.
+Under the name of “Starting Your Business” program, the government trained workers to build a potential to process and run their own business firstly allowing them to master in a specific field like commerce, tax, etc. this only resulted in a gradual rise in the number of enterprises which increased to 61% between the training period 1998-2000.
+Furthermore, the Chinese government even provided a highly skilled workers program allowing an opportunity to further enhance their skills and attain the best training to be able to be highly skilled in a specific field.
+Finally, for those that were qualified but unable to fetch a job, they were put through a ‘Vocational Program’ which trained them with vocational skills or a start your business program which was also a value addition for their certification.

-In conclusion, China adapted various methods, increased their capital investment, allowed FDI and most of all skilled their labour force which enabled them to be one among the country to have strong labour force.
-What should India do to reach up to China’s economy status which India is trying to seep into is to skill the labour force which seems to be a recurring problem from Large to MSMEs.
-Indian government has allowed 100% FDI in certain sectors and allowed certain financial helping hands but training the labour force could turn the tables for India.
+In conclusion, China adopted various methods, increased their capital investment, allowed FDI, and most of all skilled their labor force which enabled them to be one among the country to have a strong labor force.
+What should India do to reach up to China’s economic status which India is trying to seep into is to skill the labor force which seems to be a recurring problem from Large to MSMEs?
+The Indian government has allowed 100% FDI in certain sectors and allowed certain financial helping hands but training the labor force could turn the tables for India.

-Visit https://www.solutionbuggy.com to know more about manufacturing sector.
+Visit https://www.solutionbuggy.com to know more about the manufacturing sector.